Sushil-Thapa/Abstention-OoD/README.md

-This repository contains the supplementary Python code for paper **["A Simple and Effective Baseline for Out-of-Distribution Detection using Abstention"](https://openreview.net/forum?id=q_Q9MMGwSQu)** under review at [ICLR 2021](https://openreview.net/group?id=ICLR.cc/2021/Conference).
+This repository contains the part of supplementary Python code for [our paper](http://www.omitted.link/) under review at a conference X 2021.

 ## Prerequisites